 Atlanta, GA 30067

-Oversight complies with the EU-U.S. Privacy Shield Framework and the Swiss–U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
+Oversight complies with the EU-U.S. Privacy Shield Framework and the Swiss–U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom and Switzerland to the United States, respectively.
 Oversight has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this Notice and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.
 Oversight is responsible for the processing of personal data it receives under the Privacy Shield Framework and subsequently transfers to a third party acting as an agent on its behalf.
 Oversight complies with the Privacy Shield Principles for all onward transfers of personal information from the EU, including the onward transfer liability provisions.

 With respect to personal information received or transferred pursuant to the Privacy Shield Framework, Oversight is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.